A dynamic Bayesian Markov model for health economic evaluations of interventions in infectious disease: Background

 The paper is structured as follows: Firstly, we describe compartmental models in widespread use for CEAs on interventions against infectious diseases.
-Secondly, we introduce our innovative approach.
-Thirdly, we compare the performance of a deterministic and a probabilistic ODE-based model to our methodology, using a case study of a chronic sexually transmitted infection.
+Secondly, we introduce our contribution of the dynamic Bayesian MM.
+Thirdly, we compare the performance of an ODE system including fixed values on the model parameters and an ODE system in a Bayesian framework to our methodology, using a case study of a chronic sexually transmitted infection.
 To contrast the three methodologies in practice, we compare the natural history of disease following calibration, and conduct CEAs including PSA, comparing a screening strategy to a hypothetical vaccine.
 Finally, we discuss advantages and disadvantages of ODE-based methodology in comparison to the dynamic Bayesian MM.